 Most of these tips really apply to everyone, not just vegetarians.
-They may seem trite, but they are tried and true and you will notice the difference in your health and energy levels.
-Need a little inspiration?
-Check out how more than 60 people lost weight and improved their health on a vegetarian diet, or, check out these vegan Engine 2 Diet before and after weight loss pictures to see just how beneficial a healthy diet can be for your waistline!
+They may seem trite, but they are tried and true and you may notice the difference in your health and energy levels.

 These nutritional powerhouses are packed full of vitamins such as calcium and iron.
 On the run or hate spinach?
 Try drinking your greens.
 Green smoothies are great for a morning boost, or afternoon pick me up, and can give you a head start on your nutrients for the day.
 Another thing you can do to get your greens is to add a handful of spinach leaves to your regular salad.
-A full spinach salad isn't very enticing, but a handful or so mixed in with your favorite red leaf lettuce goes down just fine.
+A full spinach salad might not be very enticing, but a handful or so mixed in with your favorite red leaf lettuce goes down just fine.
 Or try out a combination of kale and collard greens for a flavorful and healthy side.

-This may seem like a no-brainer, but even if we're eating plenty of fresh vegetables, many times we don't always get fresh raw produce in our diets, which means we might be missing out.
+This may seem like a no-brainer, but even if we're eating plenty of vegetables, many times we don't always get fresh raw produce in our diets, which means we might be missing out.
 Vitamin and mineral content is affected by heat after all, for better or for worse depending on the food and cooking method, so it is important to find a balance.
 Raw fruits and veggies may even help improve your mood.
-Some days, you probably get plenty of fresh raw fruits and vegetables, but there are probably plenty of days when you have absolutely none at all.
+Some days, you probably get plenty of fresh raw fruits and vegetables, but there are probably days when you have none at all.

 Try to eat an apple first thing in the morning to get it out of the way.
 Or keep baby carrots on hand for snacking, and include a raw green salad with your lunch every day.

-I've got as much of a sweet tooth as anybody, but I try to keep it under control by using such sugar replacers as brown rice syrup, stevia, and agave nectar whenever possible (such as in coffee and tea) and indulging in the refined stuff only occasionally.
+If you are hoping to find ways to control your sweet tooth, try using sugar replacements such as brown rice syrup, stevia, and agave nectar whenever possible (like in everyday coffee and tea).
+Consume the refined stuff only occasionally.

-Similarly, try to avoid processed foods which contain high fructose corn syrup.
-If you start reading labels, you might be absolutely shocked to find out that this highly processed sugary junk gets slipped into nearly everything, from things that your might expect to be more straight-forward — like whole-grain bread and even hummus — to nearly everything that comes in a bottle, including barbecue sauce and salad dressings.
+Similarly, try to avoid processed foods that contain high fructose corn syrup.
+If you start reading labels, you might be shocked to find out that this highly processed sugar gets slipped into nearly anything, from things that your might expect to be more straight-forward — like whole-grain bread and even hummus — to nearly everything that comes in a bottle, including barbecue sauce and salad dressings.

 Fruits and vegetables all contain different nutrients.
-A simple way to remember to eat a range of vitamins and minerals is to vary the colors of the fruits and vegetables you eat.
-Of course, greens are always good, but try eating a rainbow of tomatoes, yellow squash, and purple cabbage!
+A simple way to incorporate a range of vitamins and minerals is to vary the colors of the fruits and vegetables you eat.
+Of course, greens are always good, but try eating an array of vibrant tomatoes, yellow squash, and purple cabbage.

-This is one thing I often have to remind myself of, as I often get into food ruts or habits.
-I make my green salads nearly the same way all the time, but really should be mixing it up with a rainbow in mind.
-Thinly sliced leeks, chopped boiled beets, bell peppers of all colors and shredded carrots are great to toss into the mix.
+This is an important detail vegetarians often have to remember, as it's easy to get into food ruts or habits.
+If you end up making green salads nearly the same way all the time, try mixing it up with a rainbow in mind.
+Thinly sliced leeks, diced beets, bell peppers of all colors, and shredded carrots are great to toss in and bring the color.